 - to contact you regarding product recall;

-- assessment and processing of any job or other application;
+- assessment and processing of any job application or other Form;

 - any purpose required by law so as to identify you as required by the Anti- Money Laundering and Counter-Terrorism Financing Act;

 - in order to investigate or assist with any investigation into any complaint about the conduct of our business;

 - to otherwise enforce any term of any contract or other right which arises out of or in relation to our dealings with you;

 - to communicate with you by way of direct marketing, information about our products and services or those of other organisations;

 - to search and/or register any Personal Property Securities;